loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/main.typ

 An important aspect of a system-level language is the representation of types and values.
 We want the language to be efficient, and thus, the representation must match the computer's representation of memory.
-For instance, in many functional programming languages values are boxed, i.e, placed behind pointers.
-In a system-level language this would be counter-productive because the control over memory should be in the hands of the developer.

-In this chapter we will give the memory representation for types, we provide a compilation scheme for values and commands, and describe how #ln can be translated into something that can be represented on a machine.
+In this chapter we describe how #ln can be translated to something that can be represented in an assembly language.
+We continue by giving a compilation scheme for the language, and describe how the output of the scheme translates to assembly.
+We then give a mapping of types to memory, and specify the Application Binary Interface (ABI).

 #include "Transformations.typ"
 #include "Compilation Scheme.typ"